destroyedlolo/Marcel/README.md

 Have a look on provided configuration file to guess the syntax used (I'm busy, a full documentation will come later).

 #Side note#
-The name is a tribute to my late rabbit that passed away some days back before I did started this project : he stayed at home to keep our house.
+The name is a tribute to my late rabbit that passed away some days before I did started this project : he stayed at home to keep our house.
 RIP.
 > Written with [StackEdit](https://stackedit.io/).